jonhadfield/easeprobe/docs/Manual.md

 <h1>User Manual</h1>

-EaseProbe is a simple, standalone, and lightweight tool that can do health/status checking, written in Go.
+GuardianProbe is a simple, standalone, and lightweight tool that can do health/status checking, written in Go.

 ![](./overview.png)